 ☞ Address: 95, Haneulgongwon-ro, Mapo-gu, Seoul (more info)

-Noeul Park offers a pleasant sight of forsythias and royal azaleas in early spring and changes its colors to lovely shades of purple around May to June when the iris are in bloom.
-In addition, metasequoia trees path is well sought by couples as the trees that stretch down along both sides of the walking path set a romantic mood perfect for a relaxing stroll.
+Noeul Park offers a pleasant sight of forsythias and royal azaleas in early spring and changes its colors to lovely shades of purple around May to June when the irises are in bloom.
+In addition, the metasequoia tree-lined path is well sought by couples as the trees that stretch down both sides of the walking path create a romantic mood perfect for a relaxing stroll.

 ☞ Address: 84, Haneulgongwon-ro, Mapo-gu, Seoul (more info)